On Bellman's Optimality Principle for zs-POSGs: Solving POSGs as Occupancy MGs

-\ifdefined\extended \item \fi $r$ is a reward function naturally induced from the zs-POSG as the expected reward for the current occupancy state and decision rule profile:
+\item $r$ is a reward function naturally induced from the zs-POSG as the expected reward for the current occupancy state and decision rule profile:

-we use the same notation $r$ for zs-POSGs as the context shall indicate which one is discussed; \ifdefined\extended \item \fi $H$, $\gamma$, and $b_0$ are as in the zs-POSG. \ifdefined\extended \end{itemize} \fi \fi \fi
+we use the same notation $r$ for zs-POSGs as the context shall indicate which one is discussed; \item $H$, $\gamma$, and $b_0$ are as in the zs-POSG. \end{itemize}

 Note first that, for convenience, we directly consider behavioral decision rules, which correspond to mixed strategies.
-Of course, at $\depth$, \player $i$'s possible actions should be decision rules defined over histories that have non-zero probability in current $\occ_\depth$. \if \detokenize{} The dynamics being deterministic and the actions public, both players of that new game (also denoted $1$ and $2$ while these are different players) know the next state after each transition.
-But this is no standard zs Markov game also since (i) the mixture of two actions is equivalent to another action already in the (continuous) action space at hand, and (ii) at each time step, the state (occupancy) space $\Occ_\depth$ is continuous. \else But this is no standard zs Markov game also since (i) at each time step, the state (occupancy) space $\Occ_\depth$ is continuous, and (ii) the dynamics are deterministic and the actions are public, so that both players of that new game (also denoted $1$ and $2$ while these are different players) know the next state after each transition. \fi
+Of course, at $\depth$, \player $i$'s possible actions should be decision rules defined over histories that have non-zero probability in current $\occ_\depth$.
+The dynamics being deterministic and the actions public, both players of that new game (also denoted $1$ and $2$ while these are different players) know the next state after each transition.
+But this is no standard zs Markov game also since (i) the mixture of two actions is equivalent to another action already in the (continuous) action space at hand, and (ii) at each time step, the state (occupancy) space $\Occ_\depth$ is continuous.

-We shall study the subgames of a zs-OMG, \ie, situations where some occupancy state $\occ_\depth$ has somehow been reached at time step $\depth$, and the central solver is looking for rational strategies ($\beta^1_{\depth:H-1}$ and $\beta^2_{\depth:H-1}$) to provide to the players. $\occ_\depth$ tells which action-observation histories each player could be facing with non-zero probability, and thus which are relevant for planning.
+We shall study the {\em subgames} of a zs-OMG, \ie, situations where some occupancy state $\occ_\depth$ has somehow been reached at time step $\depth$, and the central solver is looking for rational strategies ($\beta^1_{\depth:H-1}$ and $\beta^2_{\depth:H-1}$) to provide to the players. $\occ_\depth$ tells which action-observation histories each player could be facing with non-zero probability, and thus which are relevant for planning.
 We can then extend the definition of value function from time step $0$ only to any time step $\depth$ as follows (using behavioral strategies):